omgnetwork/omgnetwork.github.io/docs/run-watcher-vps.md

 #### 3.4 Install Postgres (optionally)

 Some Linux servers don't have pre-installed Postgres.
-You need to install it manually as follows:
+You might need to install it manually as follows:

 ```
 sudo apt update && sudo apt install postgresql postgresql-contrib